DevCycleHQ/devcycle-docs/docs/best-practices/product-led-experimentation.md

 - **Hypothesis**: A hypothesis should be specific, measurable, and iterative.
 The simplest and most effective template for hypotheses is: "By doing [X] to [Y], we expect [Z]."
 - **Description:** Provide a high-level description of the experiment, make sure to note the location of the experiment and any relevant context.
-- **Target Audience:** Depending on your experiment, you may want to target all users or an audience defined by a[custom property](/best-practices/experimenting-with-custom-properties#what-are-custom-properties)
+- **Target Audience:** Depending on your experiment, you may want to target all users or an audience defined by a [custom property](/best-practices/experimenting-with-custom-properties#what-are-custom-properties)
     - For example, you may want to run your experiment only on users in Canada or only those that have a certain subscription tier.
 - **Variations:** Decide how many variations you wish to test and what those variations are.
     - For example, will you be testing a red checkout button versus a blue checkout button, or will you be testing a red versus a blue versus a green checkout button?
-- **Metrics:**  Determine which metrics to include in your experiment, they should be well-defined and be a direct result of the changes you are making.
+- **Metrics:**  Determine which metrics to include in your experiment, they should be well-defined and be directly or indirectly impacted by the changes you are making.

 This framework provides engineers with clear guidance on what needs to be built.
 Experiment briefs should be documented in detail and communicated to engineering teams through tickets or issues in project management tools like JIRA or Linear.